Zooplankton species composition in Kongsfjorden

 Calanus species in Kongsfjorden

 The figure shows the proportion of the total Calanus abundance made up of the Atlantic species, Calanus finmarchicus, and the two Arctic species, Calanus glacialis and Calanus hyperboreus.
 The Arctic species (especially C. glacialis) dominate in Kongsfjorden in “cold” years when the influx of Atlantic water is low, as in 1999, 2000 and 2008.
 The density of C. finmarchicus rises in “warm” years with a larger inflow of warm, Atlantic water.
 Strong inflows of Atlantic water during the winter 2005-2006 have led to Kongsfjorden remaining ice-free in winter since then.
-The Atlantic, C. finmarchicus has dominated in Kongsfjorden the last decade, except for in 2008 and 2019.
+The Atlantic, C. finmarchicus has dominated in Kongsfjorden the last decade, except for in 2008 and 2019, and it made up almost all of the Calanus population in the end of July 2023.

 Details on these data